Is Addiction a Disease Or a Choice?

 Individual Therapy: Individual psychotherapy helps a person look at any underlying causes for their SUD.
 It’s very common for a person with a substance use disorder to also have a mental health disorder and individual counseling is an effective tool to discover and treat the mental health disorder as well as the SUD.

-Family therapy: Because an addiction in one member of a family has an effect on all members, many treatment centers offer family therapy to help educate family members about addiction and to help mend the relationships that are often damaged by substance abuse.
+Family therapy: Addiction affects the whole family.
+That’s why many treatment centers offer family therapy to help educate individuals about addiction and to help mend the relationships that are often damaged by substance abuse.

 Medications can play an important part in SUD treatment.
-Beginning with medicine to help get through withdrawal, to maintenance medications when you leave treatment.
-They can be an important part of a long-term treatment plan similar to other chronic diseases and mental disorders.
+Beginning with medicine to help get through withdrawal when you leave treatment.
+They can be an important part of a long-term treatment plan similar to other conditions including mental disorders.
 Some commonly used medications include:

 - Methadone–Methadone also relieves withdrawal symptoms and reduces cravings and is useful in the maintenance treatment of OUD.